Opatje Selo: Name

+Locally, the village is known as Opačja sela or Opatsela.
 Because of the frequency of two surnames, the northern half of the village is known as Marušičev konec 'the Marušič part' and the southern half as Pahorjev konec 'the Pahor part'.

 History

 During World War I, the Battles of the Isonzo between Austria-Hungary and Italy took place here.
 The houses were rebuilt after the war, and water mains were installed in 1921.

 Church

 The parish church in the settlement is dedicated to Saint Andrew and belongs to the Diocese of Koper.

 Notable people

 Notable people that were born or lived in Opatje Selo include: